SrHammerlock/SrHammerlock/README.md

 ### Glad to see you here!
-I'm a beginner programmer , with a base knowledge in fields like DevOps, Automation and Cloud. hardcore gamer and computer avid since really young age, looking to walk the first steps in the world of programming .
+I'm a junior developer , with a base knowledge in fields like DevOps, Automation and Cloud. hardcore gamer and computer avid since really young age, looking to walk the first steps in the world of programming .